ShaoqingRen/faster_rcnn/README.md

     - **Note**: the entire training time is ~12 hours on K40.
 0. Run `experiments/script_faster_rcnn_VOC2007_VGG16.m` to train a model with VGG net.
     - **Note**: the entire training time is ~2 days on K40.
+0. Check other scripts in `./experiments` for more settings.

 ### Resources